Plate model and mesh convergence

 The formulation of the membrane behavior is based on the work by Ibrahimbegovic (1990).
 Rotations perpendicular to the plane of the element are considered.
 Complete 3D formulation of the element is provided.
 The out-of-plane shear deformations are considered in the formulation of the flexural behavior of an element based on Mindlin hypothesis.
 The MITC4 elements are applied, see Dvorkin (1984).
 The shell is divided into five integration layers through thickness of the plate at each integration point and plastic behavior is analyzed in each point.
 It is called Gauss–Lobatto integration.
 The nonlinear elastic-plastic stage of material is analyzed in each layer based on the known strains.
 Only the maximum stresses and strains of all layers are shown.

 There are some criteria for the mesh generation in the connection model.
 The connection check should be independent of the element size.
 Mesh generation on a separate plate is problem-free.
-The attention should be paid to complex geometries such as stiffened panels, T-stubs and base plates.
+Attention should be paid to complex geometries such as stiffened panels, T-stubs, and base plates.
 The sensitivity analysis considering mesh discretization should be performed for complicated geometries.

 All plates of a beam cross-section have a common division into elements.
 The size of generated finite elements is limited.
 The minimal element size is set to 10 mm and the maximal element size to 50 mm (can be set in Code setup).
 Meshes on flanges and webs are independent of each other.
 The default number of finite elements is set to 8 elements per cross-section height as shown in the following figure.
 The user can modify the default values in Code setup.